peter-mouland/web-caddy/RELEASING.md

 > This method relies on the version number being incremented manually before code is pushed to Git.

-`npm test && component release`

  * Ensure all changes are made and pushed to feature branches
  * Once the feature/bug-fix is complete, rebase from master.
- * merge your changes into master
+ * Merge your changes into master
- * bump the version number manually
+ * `npm test` : Run the tests again
-   * `component bump` or see [api](https://github.com/skyglobal/component-helper/blob/master/API.md#bump-the-version)
+ * `component bump` : Bump the version number (see [api](https://github.com/skyglobal/component-helper/blob/master/API.md#bump-the-version) for options)
+ * `git push` : to kick of the deploy process
+ * CircleCI will then run your test, tag the new release within git and deploy.

 Your `circle.yml` should look something like: